 There is also no requirement that you intend to injure or harm anyone in any way.8

-In other words, unauthorized practice of medicine is a victimless crime—but one that is still punished pretty harshly!
+In other words, the unauthorized practice of medicine is a victimless crime—but one that is still punished seriously.

 Example: Hong is an immigrant from Vietnam and was a highly respected doctor there.
 After he immigrates to the United States, he observes that many of his fellow immigrants from that country lack access to decent health care here.